lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 By using the function `getParams` we can extract the best set of parameters.
-Currently, `getParams` retrieves the first best set is automatically but users are encouraged to critically assess whether this is the most wise choice by visualising the results using the methods `plot` and `levelPlot`.
-The `plot` method for `GenRegRes` object shows the respective distributions of the 100 macro F1 scores for the best cost/sigma parameter pairs, and `levelPlot` shows the averaged macro F1 scores, for the full range of parameter values.
+Currently, `getParams` retrieves the first best set is automatically but users are encouraged to critically assess whether this is the most wise choice.

+`  `

+    ## sigma  cost
+    ##   0.1  16.0

 Once we have selected the best parameters we can then use them to build a classifier from the labelled marker proteins.

 Classification {#classification .unnumbered}
 --------------